-After looking around and maybe a visit to the Geert Grootehuis, return to the Pontsteeg and proceed to follow it in the opposite direction from whence you arrived, walking past the Cecila Chapel to the end of the Pontsteeg.
+After looking around and maybe a visit to the Geert Grootehuis, return to the Pontsteeg and maybe visit one of the shops there, like e.g: De 3 ridders (The three knights) and proceed to follow it in the opposite direction from whence you arrived, walking past the Cecila Chapel to the end of the Pontsteeg.
 Then turn right.
 You’ve now reached the Engestraat.

 Narrow street that ran from the Nieuwe Markt towards the Broederen kerk and onwars towards the Deventer enk, which was an agriculture field near the Boxbergerweg.
 In those days the city stopped behind the Broederenkerk.
 The part of the road running from the church towards the field is gone.
 I’m not sure whether the name Engestraat is derived from the fact that it was a narrow (in Dutch: enge) street or that the word Enk became Enge.

 The Broederenkerk is located where the Engestraat meets the Broederenstraat (right).